collective/volto-hydra/README.md

 part of the frontend code.
 Instead a small js file called ```hydra.js``` is included in your frontend during editing that handles the iframe bridge communication to hydra which is running in the same browser window.
 Hydra.js also handles small parts of UI that need to be displayed on the frontend during editing.

-You could think of it as spliting Volto into two parts, Rendering and CMSUI/AdminUI and then making the Rendering part easily replacable with other implementations.
+You could think of it as spliting Volto into two parts, Rendering and CMSUI/AdminUI while keeping the same UI and then making the Rendering part easily replacable with other implementations.

 ```
                           Browser            RestAPI             Server